 Conclusion

-Here is an an exampIe we look at an actual example.
+Here is an an exampIe we look at an actual example (during our free shipping days).

 We appreciate this is an extreme example but it wasn't an isolated example (more on this below).